ehn-dcc-development/eu-dcc-business-rules/certlogic/specification.md

 All other special array operations can be implemented using (only) a `reduce` operation with a suitable `<lambda>`.

 To be able to access values in the original data context, CertLogic *may* expand beyond JsonLogic at some point by also adding a key-value pair with key `"data"` to the data object passed to the `<lambda>`, whose value is the original data context.

+## Evolution of this specification

+This specification can evolve over time, based on necessary clarifications, or required additional functionality.
+In any case, at least the behaviour of the “allowed”-part of the specification should be covered by the [test suite](./testSuite).